sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. Get into contact with a Science Mesh representative by using this [form]({{< ref "docs/How to join ScienceMesh/OnlineForm" >}})

-1. After that, a Science Mesh representative will get back to you, detailing the next steps to get your site up and running.
+1. After that, a Science Mesh representative will get back to you, detailing the next steps to get your site into the mesh.

-1. While the system may support all necessary protocols by itself (or you can run any protocol-compatible implementation to your taste), it is quite probable you will install the [Reva IOP (interoperability platform)](../Technical-documentation/IOP) acting as an Executive Module of your EFSS instance in the Science Mesh.
+1. While the system may support all necessary protocols (CS3 APIs, OCM) by itself (or you can run any protocol-compatible implementation to your taste), it is quite probable that you will need to install the [Reva IOP (interoperability platform)](../Technical-documentation/IOP) acting as an Executive Module of your EFSS instance in the Science Mesh.

-1. Your site needs to be [registered in the Central Database](../Technical-documentation/Central-Database/) where you provide metadata about your site and applications running there.
+1. Your site needs to be [registered in the Central Database](../Technical-documentation/Central-Database/) where metadata about your site and applications running there are stored.
+A Science Mesh representative will create initial entries for your site, but from there on, it will be your responsibility to keep these entries up to date.

 1. [Monitoring and accounting](../Technical-documentation/Monitoring/) is not a replacement of your standard tools for operating your infrastructure but an addition; all information